mattpeebles/book-commons-api/README.md

 `wishlists/:listId`

 - updates title of wishlist
-- must have id of wishlist in request body
+- must have id of wishlist in request body passed in as listId

 `/wishlists/:listId/add/:bookId`

 - adds ebook id to items array
-- must have id of wishlist in request body
+- must have id of wishlist in request body passed in as listId
 - prevents duplicate ids from being added to same wishlist

 `/wishlists/:listId/delete/:bookId`

 - removes ebook from items array
-- must have id of wishlist in request body
+- must have id of wishlist in request body passed in as listId

 #### Delete <a name="wishlistDelete"></a>